-- 1. Development proposals should respond positively to the character of the existing streets and lanes in general, and their green aspect, scale, width and alignment in particular. - 2.
-New development proposals that include alterations to existing streets, roads, lanes, pedestrian passages and spaces or new street layouts should apply the design principles and guidance in the Fulbourn Village Design Guide (2020).
+- 1. Development will not be permitted that would have an adverse impact on the character of existing village streets and lanes.
+The existing streets and lanes shall retain their positive character as defined by green aspect, scale, width and alignment. - 2.
+New development proposals that include alterations to existing streets, roads, lanes, pedestrian passages and spaces or new street layouts will be required to apply the design principles and guidance in the Fulbourn Village Design Guide (2020).
 In particular, the detailed design of new street layouts should: - a.
 Adopt the positive characteristics of the village streets and lanes, including the prevailing proportions of road to green verges. - b.
 Create street networks as a natural extension of the village with informal interconnected streets, lanes and spaces and avoid forming rigid and regular grid layouts. - c.
 Align streets and public spaces so that open views from within the village towards the countryside and local landmarks are retained and enhanced. - d.
-Minimise the use of associated lighting and other street furniture. - e.
-Make use of traditional kerbstones and follow the kerb free character of many village streets and lanes. - 3.
-Development proposals on or adjacent to the High Street should enhance its pedestrian-friendly character and scale, and its role as the commercial and social centre of the village. - 4.
+Minimise the use of associated signage, lighting and other street furniture. - e.
+Avoid the introduction of inappropriate engineered details in favour of the retention of existing traditional kerbstones and of the kerb free character of many village streets and lanes. - 3.
+Development proposals on or adjacent to the High Street will be expected to enhance its pedestrian-friendly character and scale, and its role as the commercial and social centre of the village. - 4.
 Materials used in the surfacing of roads and footpaths and associated lighting should have a low environmental impact and provide for effective long-term maintenance.